Rezact/Rezact/README.md

 This two-way binding reduces the need for explicit event handlers to sync input values with state variables.
 But don't worry, if you still prefer to manage the state updates yourself you can: simply add the `onChange` or `onInput` prop as you would normally and the two-way data binding is cancelled.

-However, Rezact actually encourages the use of "Uncontrolled Inputs" as these are most performant and we provide some tools to make them even better.
+However, it should be noted that Rezact actually encourages the use of "Uncontrolled Inputs" as these are most performant and we provide some tools to make them even better.
 (See Rezact Uncontrolled Inputs)

 ## 6. Reactive Computations